Doritos rolls out nacho cheese-flavored liquor

-Doritos is betting that its new nacho-cheese flavored liquor is all that and a bag of chips.
+(KTLA) – Doritos is betting that its new nacho cheese-flavored liquor is all that and a bag of chips.

 The company partnered with Empirical, a business known for making spirits with creative flavors, to release the Empirical x Doritos Nacho Cheese Spirit.
 The product will be available for a limited time.